Senior Projects | Project 2

 GoDaddy www.godaddy.com

 Writing effective copy for your portfolio can help turn it into an invaluable lead generation tool.
 Usually, your website portfolio is viewed by others in your absence — the viewer will have to make assumptions about you without any other outside information.
 For graduating seniors, your target market for your website is potential employers.
-Write strong copy that helps you stand out from the flood of other online portfolios they will be viewing!
+Write strong copy that helps you stand out from the flood of other online portfolios they will be viewing.

-Domain Name
+Domain name

 Ancillary Content

-- Logotype / Name / Title Treatment this is the cohesive brand you’ve created for that will be used across all applications
+- Logotype / Name / Title Treatment: this is the cohesive brand you’ve created for that will be used across all applications

-- News awards / publications / exhibitions / events
+- News awards / publications / exhibitions / events / notable clients you’ve worked with

 Portfolio Content

-- Project Descriptions a brief about the assignment and how / why the problem was solved this way, be sure to specify projects done at Edinboro versus at an internship, etc
+- Project Descriptions: a brief about the assignment and how / why the problem was solved this way, be sure to specify projects done at Edinboro versus at an internship, etc.

 - Dates be consistent with formats